 As a matter of fact, the narrower the tires, the less comfort you can obtain from your biking.
 Because decreased rolling resistance provides a unique opportunity for fast cycling during the dry, summer season.

 However, I recommend getting the wider tire to experience better comfort, good grip, and great puncture protection during wintry cycling.

 Every road bike tire has two main parts: a casing and a thread.
 And all hook-bead clinches are also composed of beads.

-- Casing: Casing is the fabric foundation of all road bike tires.
+The casing is the fabric foundation of all road bike tires.
 It is made to restrain stretching while moving, but it is also expected to be flexible.
-This is why it is possible for tires to retain their shapes while running on the different road surfaces.
+This is why it is possible for tires to retain their shapes while running on different road surfaces.

 There are three major types of road bike tires; each type has its corresponding merits and demerits.
 Highlighted below are the commonest tire types you can find in any road bike: